front-end-intermediate/session-1/readme.md

 ```

-Note how gracefully the CSS for the navbar accomodates the increased number of links.
+Note how the CSS for the navbar formats the links:

 ```css
 nav ul {